-Book Two of the Carrigans of the Circle C Series
+Book 2 in the Carrigans of the Circle C Series

 Some love stories have to begin with a falling-out-of-love story...